 13 continue in patience until ye are perfected.
 To be "perfected" does not mean unable to improve.
-Rather, in the New Testament sense, to be perfect means to be complete ber 11, 2016, http://www.josephsmithpapers.org/paper-summary/history-1838-1856-volume-a-1-23-december-1805-30-august-1834/168.
+Rather, in the New Testament sense, to be perfect means to be complete and whole.

-25 "History, 1838-1856, volume A-1 [23 December 1805-30 August 1834]," p.
-162, The Joseph Smith Papers, accessed Decemand whole.
 The brethren needed to continue to strip themselves of their sinful natures, and when they were wholly humble and repentant, they could receive the promised blessings.